Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 The interval knob provides release pulse sequences between 0.05 second and 1 second.

 The INTRVL switch provides the option of a 10x multiplier of the set value of the interval knob.
 In the NORM position, the interval knob value is the trigger timer.
-The Quantity Knob functions as follows:
+The quantity knob functions as follows:

 Selecting "1" places the AWRU into single manual bombing mode; one push of the bomb release button releases one bomb.